springmicroservices/k8s-tools-app/README.md

 **NOTE:** If you don't have a domain that you own and still want to see ArgoCD, you can run the following:

 ```$xslt
-kubectl port-forward svc/argocd-server 8080:80 -n kube-system
+kubectl port-forward svc/argocd-server 8080:80 -n argocd
 ```

 Now you should be able to go to http://localhost:8080 in your browser and get to Argo.

-**OTHER NOTE:** ArgoCD's username is `admin` and password is the name of the argocd-server pod running within kube-system.
+**OTHER NOTE:** ArgoCD's username is `admin` and password is the name of the argocd-server pod running within argocd.
 To get this, run the following:

 ```$xslt
-kubectl get pods -n kube-system | grep argocd-server | awk '{ print $1 }'
+kubectl get pods -n argocd | grep argocd-server | awk '{ print $1 }'
 ```

 ### Creating Vault Secrets